 - Gloves - Nothing I would bring, but if cold affects you severely a pair of light winter gloves might be a good idea.

-- Scarf - Again nothing I would consider except possibly as a fashion accessory, but if you are affected by cold consider bringing one.
+- Scarf - I wouldn't normally consider one except possibly as a fashion accessory, but I was gifted a super soft crocheted chenille scarf with pockets at the 2014 burn so it will attend from now on.
+If you are affected by cold consider bringing one.

 A Few In Every Bunch